 RPO recruiters live for their calls – whether they are talking with candidates, hiring managers or associates.
 Individuals on the other end of the line notice and appreciate this.
 The result is a great experience for both hiring managers and candidates.

 RPO recruiters cannot help but follow up – because closing loops is in their nature.
 They strive to make sure no one feels forgotten and no task is left undone.
 They know the costs of inaction and the rewards of moving forward.
 All of this serves to protect and bolster the brand of the organization they represent.

 8. Keen Insight

-RPO recruiters are able to read between the lines and ask questions to uncover truths, whether they were hidden or simply not considered before.
+RPO recruiters read between the lines and ask questions to uncover truths, whether they were hidden or simply not considered before.

-Their insight leads to bold questioning, but also empathy.
+Their insight leads to bold questioning with empathy.
 It lets a recruiter see past a candidate’s nervousness when they are ideal for the position.
 It also helps them empathize with a hiring manager’s concerns about replacing former key team members.
 Insight provides the motivation to ask probing questions about the necessity of certain job requirements or requests from candidates.
 It is what enables RPO recruiters to move beyond simply accepting orders to become more consultative and deliver additional value.

 9. The Ability to Sell